Kilimanjaro safety – all you need to know

 Sadly, the youtube player requires cookies to work.

-Why safety must come first
+3 reasons why safety must come first on Kilimanjaro

 1. You're in a remote location